 It is important to avoid becoming so involved in the act of explaining something that feedback from the receiver is overlooked.
 Feedback helps us to calibrate how our message is being taken, and to make adjustments based on whether this feedback is positive or negative.
 Most humans have a certain innate capacity for this, but this capacity must be developed via socialization (or in the case of students, through study) to reach full fruition.

 Taken together, these eight concepts help us to understand how communication works and what may have gone wrong when it doesn’t.
-If you’re curious about learning more about this field, we invite you to reach out for information on our online Communications Master’s program.
+If you’re curious about learning more about this field, we invite you to reach out for information on our Online Executive Communication.